mabroukgadri/code-challenge/README.md

 - use secret manager to store the api key on AWS
 - automate the lambda function and scheduling deployment using terraform

-# How to run the code
+# How to run the code locally
 - generate an atlan api key
 - create the following environment variables
     - ATLAN_BASE_URL='https://instance-name.atlan.com'